Feeling Foggy? Why Small Movements Make a Big Difference for Your Brain

 The Brain-Body Connection

-And you don’t need to do it perfectly.
-You just need to do it regularly.
+You don’t have to do it perfectly.
+You just have to keep showing up.

 1. Breath + Coordination = Brain Boost